bloominstituteoftechnology/node-db1-project/queries.md

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

     DELETE FROM customers
+    WHERE customerID
-    WHERE NOT EXISTS (SELECT customerID FROM orders WHERE customerID = customers.customerID);
+    NOT IN (SELECT customerID FROM Orders)